 For tips on choosing the right collars and harnesses, here are a few helpful resources to help you find the right type and fit:

 Using these tricks and tips, getting your dog’s measurements should be simple and quick.
-Write them down, save them in your phone, or file them with your dog’s medical documents.
+Write them down, save them on your phone, or file them with your dog’s medical documents.
 Re-measure your dog once or twice a year to keep the file accurate.
 This way when you need to buy new gear at the start of the next season, you don’t have to repeat the process.

 Tips for Sizing Dog Coats & Sweaters